Antonio-Kim/fullstackopen2022/part11/README.md

 Both of these are easy steps, and just running commands date and ls will do the trick.

 As the output of command ls -l shows, by default, the virtual environment that runs our workflow does not have any code!

+## 11.5 Linting workflow

+Implement or copy-paste the "Lint" workflow and commit it to the repository.
+Use a new yml file for this workflow, you may call it e.g. pipeline.yml.

+Push your code and navigate to "Actions" tab and click on your newly created workflow on the left.
+You should see that the workflow run has failed:

+## 11.6 Fix the code

+There are some issues with the code that you will need to fix.
+Open up the workflow logs and investigate what is wrong.

+A couple of hints.
+One of the errors is best to be fixed by specifying proper env for linting, see here how it can be done .
+One of the complaints concerning console.logstatement could be taken care of by simply silencing the rule for that specific line.
+Ask google how to do it.

+Make the necessary changes to the source code so that the lint workflow passes.
+Once you commit new code the workflow will run again and you will see updated output where all is green again:

+## 11.7 Building and testing

+Let's expand on the previous workflow that currently does the linting of the code.
+Edit the workflow and similarly to the lint command add commands for build and test.
+As you might have guessed, there are some problems in code...

+## 11.8 Back to green

+Investigate which test fails and fix the issue in the code (do not change the tests).

+Once you have fixed all the issues and the Pokedex is bug-free, the workflow run will succeed and show green!